 Consider three key elements as you shop:

-ConstructionFirst, look at the treadmillís motor size (measured in horsepower) to determine the machineís longevity.
-Some manufacturers measure horsepower at continuous duty (the motorís ability to function under a load for an extended period of time), others at peak duty.
+ConstructionFirst, look at the treadmill’s motor size (measured in horsepower) to determine the machine’s longevity.
+Some manufacturers measure horsepower at continuous duty (the motor’s ability to function under a load for an extended period of time), others at peak duty.
 Look for a motor with a minimum 2.0 continuous-duty horsepower, which will accommodate users who weigh more than 180 pounds.

 The deck acts as a cushion for the joints, legs, back and feet.
-The most sought-after treadmills feature low-impact decks that flex under the userís foot plant to absorb the shock without rebounding to cause additional jarring.
+The most sought-after treadmills feature low-impact decks that flex under the user’s foot plant to absorb the shock without rebounding to cause additional jarring.
 This feature is essential for individuals with shin splints and foot and back problems.

 A sturdy frame supports the belt and deck system.
 Treadmills that cost between $399 and $1900 usually have a steel frame; treadmills with a price of $1900 or higher often are constructed with aircraft aluminum frames that offer additional flexibility for impact absorption.
-Aluminum frames donít rust or corrode and are lighter and easier to move.
+Aluminum frames don’t rust or corrode and are lighter and easier to move.

 Other programming options include incline/grade settings.
 A maximum grade of 10 percent may challenge beginning exercisers, while experienced exercisers may need a treadmill that reaches a 15-percent grade.

-Most manufacturers warranty against manufacturing defects only, not normal wear and tear, and if a user weighs more than the machineís specifications, a warranty may be voided.
-Many machines come with a lifetime warranty on the frame, while warranties on features and components usually range from 90 days to three years, depending on the machineís quality.
-Higher-end machines often come with a one-year in-home labor contract.
-You can purchase renewable extended warranties that cover everything from parts to labor.
+Many machines come with a lifetime warranty on the frame, while warranties on features and components usually range from 90 days to three years, depending on the machine’s quality.

 Don’t Give the Man Your Money YetIs the machine loud?
 Do you like how it looks?
 Does it offer a smooth ride?
 Is it easy to operate?
 Remember, this product will be around for a long, healthy time, so determine what you want and need from it before you begin shopping to prevent a regretful purchase.